The Heard House (1795-1800)

 Plan Your Visit

-We host a variety of lectures, events, programs, and pop-up exhibitions throughout the year.
-Please visit our calendar and programs tab to find out more.
+We also host a variety of lectures, events, programs, and pop-up exhibitions throughout the year.
+Please visit our calendar and programs tabs to find out more.

 Admission: